Follow the instructions below to install the certificate on a Tomcat Server

 Step 1: Download your Thawte certificate in PKCS#7 format

 - You will receive an email when your certificate is issued.

-- Retail Clients (bought certificate direct from Thawte): Download your certificate in PKCS#7 format, refer to solution SO13187
+- Retail Clients (bought certificate direct from Thawte): Download your certificate in the PKCS#7 format

-- Reseller Clients (bought certificate through a third party): Download your certificate in PKCS#7 format, refer to solution SO17717
+- Reseller Clients (bought certificate through a third party): Download your certificate in the PKCS#7 format

-- Copy and Paste your Thawte certificate to Notepad and save as a cert.p7b
+- Copy and Paste your Thawte certificate to a plain text editor such as Notepad or Vi and save as cert.p7b

-keytool -import -alias [tomcat] -trustcacerts -file cert.p7b -keystore [keystorename]
+keytool -import -alias [enter_alias_name] -trustcacerts -file cert.p7b -keystore [enter_keystore_name]